Invest the money you contribute your medical savings account

 See Opening and Managing a Basic Investment Account for more information.

-The Charles Schwab Self-directed Brokerage account is an online investment account through Charles Schwab & Company.
+The Charles Schwab Health Savings Brokerage Account is an online investment account through Charles Schwab & Company.
 With this account you are eligible to put your funds into investments available on the Charles Schwab platform.
 Eligible investments include stocks, bonds, mutual funds, ETFs, and a variety of other investments on the Schwab trading platform.

-When your Further Health Savings Account reaches a minimum base balance of $11,000, you are eligible to move $10,000 to the Charles Schwab Self-directed Brokerage Account. $1,000 must remain in your Further Base Savings Account.
+When your Further Health Savings Account reaches a minimum base balance of $11,000, you are eligible to move $10,000 to the Charles Schwab Health Savings Brokerage Account. $1,000 must remain in your Further Base Savings Account.

-See Opening and Managing a Charles Schwab Self-Directed Investment Account for more information.
+See Opening and Managing a Charles Schwab Health Savings Brokerage Account for more information.